GYG-be/gyg-be.github.io/_posts/2018-01-01-Get-After-Git.markdown

 Git keeps surpassing expectations and changing how creative people collaborate.
 Git is an EVEN bigger deal than Linus Torvalds imagined when it would be when he first developed Git ... bigger than the founders of Github imagined it would ever be when they founded Github ... bigger than pundits imagined when they reported on how almost all software developers were moving to Git.

-# Git is not just for code
+# Git is not just for code, Git is distributed version control for ALL collaborative creative content

-Git works well for distributed version control for ALL collaborative creative content.
+Git does not care whether it is being used for managing human-readable code or managing large binaries, its support for large files means that it does not discriminate between types of files.

 # Git is secure, not perfectly secure but probably secure enough